TheRestartProject/OpenRepairDataStandard/Goals.md

 improvements on design, spare part provision, repair services and prolonged support.

-* Allow for the comparison of actual failure rates of specific products and brands, to give policy-makers independent data to back their efforts during investigations, research and negotiations.
+* Access to a new source of information on product failure, to give policy-makers independent data to back their efforts during investigations, research and negotiations.

-* Examples could include the need to review regulations on availability of quality or genuine spare parts; new approaches to authorising distribution of products in the EU based on repairability, faults, service provision.
+* Examples could include support to revisions of ecodesign criteria or research on early obsolescence linked to availability of spare parts or lack of software support.

 ## For other organisations

-Other potential beneficiaries of open repair data could be insurance companies;
+Other sources and potential beneficiaries of open repair data could be insurance companies;
 consumers' associations; retailers; academic institutions.